mohitmalani/CloudNativeWebAppInfrastructure/README.md

 ## aws networking

 aws cloudformation create-stack --stack-name <stack_name> --template-body <path_to_file> --parameters <path_to_file>
-//aws cloudformation create-stack --profile=demo --stack-name thur-vpc2 --template-body file://csye6225-infra.yml --parameters file://config.json
+//aws cloudformation create-stack --profile=demo --stack-name Demo --template-body file://csye6225-infra.yml --parameters file://config.json

 aws cloudformation delete-stack --stack-name <stack_name>
-// aws cloudformation delete-stack --stack-name thur-vpc2
+// aws cloudformation delete-stack --stack-name Demo

+As part of **Assignment #04** following resources are added in CloudFormation template:

+**App Security Group**

+Create an EC2 security group for your EC2 instances that will host web applications.

+Add ingress rule to allow TCP traffic on ports 80, 22, 3000, 443, and port on which your application runs from anywhere in the world.

+This security group will be referred to as the application security group.

+**EC2 Instance**

+The EC2 instance should belong to the VPC you have created.

+Application security group should be attached to this EC2 instance.

+Make sure the EBS volumes are terminated when EC2 instances are terminated.

+Parameter	Value

+Amazon Machine Image (AMI)	Your custom AMI

+Instance Type	t2.micro

+Protect against accidental termination	No

+Root Volume Size	20

+Root Volume Type	General Purpose SSD (GP2)